2024 United States Demographics | Data & Analysis

 Graduate or professional degree 14.71%

-Source: U.S. Census Bureau, ACS Estimates (2024)
+Source: U.S. Census Bureau, 2024 ACS Estimates

-According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the health insurance coverage data for the United States shows that 8.2% of the population lacks health insurance coverage.
+According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the health insurance coverage data for United States shows that 8.2% of the population lacks health insurance coverage.
 This represents 27,479,253 individuals out of a total population of 335,190,522 people.

 The uninsured rates vary significantly by age group.
 Young adults (18-34 years) have uninsured rates of 16.1% for males and 12.0% for females.
 In the 35-64 age bracket, 10.9% of males and 8.6% of females are uninsured.

 Children under 18 and seniors aged 65+ generally have higher coverage rates due to public programs like Medicaid/CHIP and Medicare.
-In the United States, uninsured rates for children are 6.1% for males and 5.9% for females, while seniors have rates of 0.9% for males and 0.8% for females.
+In United States, uninsured rates for children are 6.1% for males and 5.9% for females, while seniors have rates of 0.9% for males and 0.8% for females.

 Age Group Male Uninsured % Female Uninsured %